mindspore-lab/mindocr/docs/en/tutorials/training_recognition_custom_dataset.md

 - `English Dictionary`：includes uppercase and lowercase English letters, numbers, and punctuation marks.
 It is place at `mindocr/utils/dict/en_dict.txt`
 - `Chinese Dictionary`：includes commonly used Chinese characters, uppercase and lowercase English letters, numbers, and punctuation marks.
 It is placed at `mindocr/utils/dict/ch_dict.txt`

-Currently, MindOCR does not provide custom dictionary configuration.
-This feature will be launched in the upcoming version.
+Currently, MindOCR does not provide a dictionary configuration for other languages.
+This feature will be released in a upcoming version.

 ## Configuration File Preperation